gnames/gnparser/README.md

 the output easier to process in some applications.
 Some detailed information would be lost in the flattened format.

-`--no-spaced-initials -N`
+`--compact-authors -a`
 : Removes space between authors' initials, e.g.
 `Schoenoplectus tabernaemontani (C. C. Gmel.)
 Palla`.
-The normalized authorship will be generated without space between initials.
+The normalized authorship will be generated without space between initials `Schoenoplectus tabernaemontani (C.C.Gmel.)
+Palla`.

 `--format -f`
 : Specifies the output format: `csv`, `tsv`, `compact`, or `pretty`.